5 Types of difficult customers – and how to handle them

 If you have already seated the group with the loud customer, you can try to seat newcomers further away, so they are not disturbed too much.
 However, if the other customers start to complain, your staff will have to politely be very strict: “Excuse me, sorry to interrupt, but will it be possible for you to lower your voice just a bit?”
 The risk here of course is that the customer gets angry.
 So only turn to the last option if it is necessary.

 Read more: 5 ways to improve your customer service

-4) The late customer
+4. The late customer

 It’s almost closing time.
-You and your employees have started to clean the tables.
+You and your colleagues have started to clean the tables.
 You can almost hear your bed calling out your name.
 And then the doors open up and a group of people are in the mood for a midnight snack.
 Do you greet them or send them away?

-5) The drunk customer
+5. The drunk customer

-Last but not least, you can call him a cab and let him know that a car is waiting for him outside to take him home.
-In this situation, it will be calming for your employees if you stay close and keep working the floor.
-And remember, most of the times, those customers will only stay for a short time and continue their fluent feast somewhere more appropriate.
+Last but not least, you can call them a cab and let him know that a car is waiting outside to take them home.
+In this situation, it will be calming for you and your colleagues if you stay close and keep working the floor.
+And remember, most of the time, those customers will only stay for a short time and continue somewhere else.